eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Different Ways to Add Parentheses(Algorithm**).Remember the way of enumerating different order of calculating an arithmetic expression.
   - [Leetcode] Expression Add Operators(Algorithm** and Implementation*).
 Remember the best backtracking logic and implementation.
 Note that "00" is not valid number.
 Also the overflowed values should not be counted.
 * Greedy problems.
 Need to understand why greedy algorithm could get the optimal result, and if it doesn't, why isn't there the optimal solution.
 The brute force alternative is often backtracking.
 DP can be used first to find out the relation between the original problem and sub-problems, and think of if we can make greedy choice to reduce the number of sub-problem to one -- 16.2 Elements of the greedy strategy of *Introduction to Algorithms*
-  - [Leetcode] Rearrange String k Distance Apart(Algorithms** and Implementations**).
-The naive algorithm and greedy algorithm should all be mastered!
-Don't know how to prove the correctness of greedy algorithm yet.

 ## Data structure design
 ### Knowledge